MicrosoftLearning/mslearn-fabric/Instructions/Labs/08d-data-science-batch.md

     module: 'Generate batch predictions using a deployed model in Microsoft Fabric'
 ---

-# Generate and save batch predictions
+# Generate batch predictions using a deployed model in Microsoft Fabric

 In this lab, you'll use a machine learning model to predict a quantitative measure of diabetes.